From the latter we obtain the

 implications.
 First, because

-is connected to , it is apparent that the low-energy excitations
+, it is apparent that the low-energy excitations

 in the system